DeepRoychoudhury/GeneticEncryption/README.md

 # GeneticEncryption
 This is a research project for enhanced genetic algorithm - Masters in Cloud Computing

-A docker file has also been setup, if the test has to be run locally (localhost) using docker.
+A docker file has also been setup.
 The configuration is in the Dockerfile.

 Documentation -
 -> Swagger (OpenAPI Specification)